Client: Cremorne Properties

 The use of VDC now serves as a valuable facilities management tool for the client, providing insight into every part of the building and baseline data from which to make decisions to optimise the building in the future.

-This seven-storey building will feature:
+This seven-storey building features:

 The sustainability impact of this project includes: